 Refuge exists to provide opportunities for community building through dialogue, activities, and resource-sharing primarily for and among Wheaton College undergraduate students personally navigating same-sex sexuality and/or gender identity under the Lordship of Jesus Christ.

 A. Refuge is a supportive community group for undergraduate students who self-identify as gay, lesbian, bisexual, transgender, or questioning and may be navigating same-sex sexuality.
 Refuge seeks to provide opportunities for community building and resource-sharing for such students.

 Q. Who leads Refuge?

-A. Refuge is led by a cabinet of student leaders elected by their peers.
-They are advised directly by the Vice President for Student Development and meet regularly.
-The cabinet also has access to a faculty resource person.
+A. Refuge is led by a cabinet of student leaders appointed by the previous year's cabinet.
+They meet regularly with and are advised by the Vice President for Student Development.
+The cabinet also has access to a Faculty Resource.
 Refuge is structured under the Student Wellness team within the Student Development division.